raspberrypilearning/av-e-card/en/step_2.md

 --- task ---

-Look at the collapsed sections below to learn how to record a few seconds of video using your computer's webcam, then record a video and save it to your drive.
+Look at the collapsed sections below to help you record a few seconds of video using your computer's webcam, then save the video to your drive.

 --- /task ---